posimyth/the-plus-addons-for-block-editor/readme.txt

 [Contact Us](http://m.me/tpagutenberg/) if you want some custom / extra features and we will try to deliver a solution as soon as possible.

 == Changelog ==

+= 1.0.4 = 16 December 2020
+- Fix : Nested blocks dynamic assets loading bug fix

+= 1.0.3 = 14 December 2020
+- Update : Performance improvement for plugin used without any blocks used

 = 1.0.2 = 14 December 2020
 - Update : Compatibility with .alignfull & .alignwide classes of Gutenberg